OguzhanCOG/EnhanceFX/README.md

 EnhanceFX™ V Evolution Prestige is a hybrid super-resolution model crafted in PyTorch.
 It utilises a combination of state-of-the-art techniques, alongside other optimisations and novelties to deliver outstandingly sharp 16x upscaling, designed to extract both global and fine details effectively, while adding in contextual detail.

 EnhanceFX™ VI doesn’t just upscale – it *understands*.
-With its cutting-edge hybrid architecture, it takes the time to *think*, analysing the domain, color dynamics, and semantic cues before *perfecting* every detail.
+With its cutting-edge quantum architecture, it takes the time to *think*, analysing the domain, color dynamics, and semantic cues before *perfecting* every detail.
 Powered by the the ‘ViRAU’ dynamic activation function, multiple enhanced attention heads, and a SotA, razor-sharp, ultra-noiseless hybrid Transformer core, EnhanceFX™ VI learns and adapts to your ideal image, delivering outstanding results.
 Tested against the ***best***, it marks the revolution of smart image upscaling, ensuring precise, detailed, and lifelike enhancement.
 [1]

 ## Strengths
 - 💡 Hybrid Super-Resolution Architecture: Combines Transformers and RRDBs for great 16x upscaling.